OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container.md

 |**C:\TaskLogs**|Path where task logs are stored|

 ### Upgrading
-When the volume are externally mounted to the host filesystem, upgrades between Octopus versions become a breeze.
+When the volumes are externally mounted to the host filesystem, upgrades between Octopus versions become a breeze.
 We can picture the upgrade process with a container as being similar to [moving a standard Octopus Server](/docs/administration/moving-your-octopus/move-the-database-and-server.md) since containers, being immutable, don't themselves get updated.

-Similar to when moving an instance, to perform the container upgrade you will need the master key that was used to set up the original database.
-The master-key for for an Octopus Server in a container can be found by consulting its logs.
-When the initial configuration takes place, the same [`show-master-key`](/docs/api-and-integration/octopus.server.exe-command-line/show-master-key.md) command is invoked that you could otherwise do with a standard installation.
+Similar to moving an instance, to perform the container upgrade you will need the master key that was used to set up the original database.
+The master-key for an Octopus Server in a container can be found by consulting its logs.
+When the initial container startup takes place, the same [`show-master-key`](/docs/api-and-integration/octopus.server.exe-command-line/show-master-key.md) command is invoked that you could otherwise do with a standard installation.

 e.g
 ```